-- The fiscal effects of this measure could vary substantially depending on: (1) the extent to which the federal government continues to enforce federal marijuana laws and (2) the specific taxes and regulations applied to marijuana. - Savings of potentially several tens of millions of dollars annually to state and local governments on the costs of incarcerating and supervising certain marijuana offenders. - Potentially hundreds of millions of dollars in net additional tax revenues related to the production and sale of marijuana products.
+- The fiscal effects of this measure are subject to considerable uncertainty depending on the extent to which the federal government continues to enforce federal marijuana laws and depending upon how, and to what extent, the state chooses to regulate the commercial production and sale of marijuana. - Savings of potentially several tens of millions of dollars annually to state and local governments on the costs of incarcerating and supervising certain marijuana offenders. - Costs potentially up to the low tens of millions of dollars annually to the state to regulate the commercial production and sale of marijuana. - Potentially hundreds of millions of dollars in net additional tax revenues related to the production and sale of marijuana products.

 Sincerely,

-Mac Taylor

-Legislative Analyst
+Mac Taylor Legislative Analyst

-Ana J. Matosantos

-Director of Finance
+Ana J. Matosantos Director of Finance 3